victor78/ZippyExt/README.md

 # ZippyExt

-This packet is the extension for Zippy (packet 'alchemy/zippy') with providing the strategy and the adapter for using 7-Zip, including supporting passwords.
+This package is the extension for Zippy (package 'alchemy/zippy') with providing the strategy and the adapter for using 7-Zip, including supporting passwords.